Inspiravetion/Capsule.js/README.md

 optional 'abstract' portion defines properties to be directly added to the prototype.
 Acceptable interface property values include 'undefined', 'object', 'boolean', 'number', 'string', or 'function'.
 * Caveats : Throws errors at runtime if a property is accessed that hasnt been implemented.
 This is the point however.
-The 'this' keyword must be used to access a property of the object from within a function that is defined in the 'abstract' portion.
+The 'this' keyword must be used to access a property of the interfaceObject from within a function that is defined in the 'abstract' portion.

 ###consume(other, mutator, global)
 Consumes all the properties in 'other' that are already exist in 'this'.
 Allows you to set default values in your code and have them